yhi96/ATQC-task/README.md

 The API returns a 201 Created status.
 The device data is correctly returned in the response body.

-Notes: Ensure that the device ID 123456 does not already exist in the inventory.

 ### Test Case 3:
 Test Case ID: TC_INV_003
 Title: Verify adding a device with missing required fields (negative scenario)